Why I’m not that worried about microplastics (yet)

 What We Don’t Know:

-1. Whether the current levels of microplastic exposure are actually harmful to human health.
+1. How harmful the current levels of microplastic exposure is to human health.

 2. The long-term effects of chronic, low-dose exposure to microplastics.

-Here’s the thing: while microplastics are a concern, they’re swimming in a sea of other, more well-established health threats.
+While microplastics are a concern, and I’ll be making an effort to avoid using plastic when possible, they’re small fish swimming in a sea of other, whale-sized health threats.
 Heart disease, obesity, air pollution – these are the heavyweights in the ring of public health, and we know how to fight them.

-Apply the precautionary principle while we wait for more conclusive evidence, it’s wise to take steps to reduce our plastic exposure where we can, without going to extremes.
+I’ll be applying the precautionary principle while I wait for more conclusive evidence, taking steps to reduce my plastic exposure where I can, without going to extremes.

 The plastic waste crisis and the pollution from plastic production and incineration are immediate, well-documented problems.
-Supporting efforts to address these issues might be the most effective way to tackle the plastic problem.
+Supporting efforts to address these issues could be the most effective way to tackle our growing plastic problem.

-While we wait for science to catch up, let’s not lose our minds over every plastic water bottle.
-Instead, make some easy swaps where you can and focus on the health stuff we know works – like not eating junk food and getting off the couch once in a while.
+While I wait for science to catch up, I’m not going to live in fear of every plastic item in my life.
+Instead, I’ll make some easy swaps where I can and focus on the health stuff I know works – sleep, eating real food, exercising every day, and avoiding stress.

-Stress kills too, so don’t let microplastic panic keep you up at night.
-Stay balanced, and maybe give your plastic spoon collection a side-eye.
+Stress kills too, so I encourage you to not let microplastic panic keep you up at night, but maybe give that plastic water bottle collection in your car a side-eye.

 – Josh